-Triangulating Source of Tremor, 2008
+Triangulating Source of Tremor

-- Sound piece
+Sound piece

-Catrin Andersson, sound effects triangulating Source of Tremor (2008) is based on the American geophysicist Douglas MacAyeal research from Antarctica and the breakup of the world's largest iceberg B15A and "Ross Ice Shelf".
+Catrin Andersson, sound installation Triangulating Source of Tremor (2008) is based on the American geophysicist Douglas MacAyeal research from Antarctica and the breakup of the world's largest iceberg B15A from the Ross Ice Shelf.
 Recorded with seismic recording equipment, which includes low-frequency quakes sound gives access to a magnificent natural phenomenon, the crossroads of absolute beauty and devastation, which otherwise can not be perceived by the human ear.
-Sound almost fictional character also reflects how we unconsciously store appearance by popular culture / film, how it spread to and affect our view of the fair.
+The soundtrack´s almost fictional character also reflects how we unconsciously store impression by popular culture / film, how it spread to and affect our view of the real.

 Text in Swedish: